Jay2645/UnityHelperFunctions/README.md

 A way to keep track of objects across loads and even after the user closes and re-opens the game.
 Classes found in the `Hash` folder.

+## Character Motors

+Uses a [finite state machine](http://en.wikipedia.org/wiki/Finite-state_machine) along with the Command Pattern to process movements for characters.
+Input from an AI or the user's keyboard/controller is processed into an `InputCommand`, which then asks the character in question's `CharacterMotor` to change state.
+The `CharacterMotor` asks the state if it is possible to change.
+If not, the entire process is aborted.
+If so, the `CharacterController` gives the `InputCommand` the okay and the Command executes whatever logic is necessary.

+`InputCommand` can also be extended even for behavior which does not require a `CharacterMotor` -- opening the pause menu, for instance.

 ## Various Helper Classes

 An uncategorized array of helpful classes.
 Among them are: